 "A book of luminous things.
 These radiant lyrics are as clear-eyed and unflinching as they come, full of urgent truths about marriage, about aging and illness, and about the ache of loving--and lamenting--what we will lose.
 In an age of so much bravado, what a delight it is to read Hammond's wise and sad and beautiful poems."

-— Patrick Phillips, Blood at the Root finalist for the 2015 National Book Award
+— Patrick Phillips, 2010 Guggenheim Fellow Author of three poetry collections and one memoir, Blood at the Root, which was a finalist for the 2015 National Book Award.

 “The poems seem both vast and focused or intimate… ‘There’s nothing special about being a poet,’ the poet says, but there’s lots special about poetry that’s alert to the secret vibrations of contemporary life… These terrifying and glorious poems brim with proof of the powers of the poet’s transfiguring imagination.”